Hansong-Zhang/Paper-Reading/Mybib_Label_Noise.md

 + **Learning from Noisy Labels with Deep Neural Networks: A Survey**

-  -introduction
+  - introduction
-  -accurate label is hard to get
+  - accurate label is hard to get
 ```bibtex
 @article{song2022learning,
   author  = {Song, Hwanjun and Kim, Minseok and Park, Dongmin and Shin, Yooju and Lee, Jae-Gil},